QuivrHQ/quivr/docs/docs/Developers/selfHosted/run_fully_local.md

 - [Embeddings](#embeddings)
 - [LLM for inference](#llm)

+It is a first, working setup, but a lot of work has to be done to e.g. find the appropriate settings for the model.

+Importantly, this will currently only work on tag v0.0.46.

 The guide was put together in collaboration with members of the Quivr Discord, **Using Quivr fully locally** thread.
-That is a good place to discuss it. https://discord.com/invite/HUpRgp2HG8
+That is a good place to discuss it.

+This worked for me, but I sometimes got strange results (the output contains repeating answers/questions).
+Maybe because `stopping_criteria=stopping_criteria` must be uncommented in `transformers.pipeline`.
+Will update this page as I continue learning.

 <a name="database"/>